sqsola/ClimateWASH/README.md

 #### DHS (Demographic and Health Surveys)

-As of 2023, the DHS have collected data from 400 surveys in over 90 countries.
+As of 2025, the DHS have collected data from 400 surveys in over 90 countries.
 These surveys are used to monitor population, health, and nutrition programs.
-These surveys are implemented in coordination with USAID and their host country partners.
+These surveys are implemented in coordination with USAID, ICF, and their host country partners.
 These datasets are free to use for researchers who have a specific and defined research question.
 I would encourage prospective users to follow the instructions at [this link](https://dhsprogram.com/data/Using-Datasets-for-Analysis.cfm) for more information.

 #### ERA-5 Land (Copernicus Climate Change Service)

-ERA-5 Land is a reanalysis dataset from the Copernicus Climate Change Service, which is implemented by the European Centre for Medium-Range Weather Forecasts.
+ERA-5 Land is a reanalysis dataset from the Copernicus Climate Change Service, which is implemented by the European Centre for Medium-Range Weather Forecasts (ECMWFR).
 These data are at a spatial resolution of 0.1° x 0.1° (approximately 9km x 9km), and range from 1950 until 5 days prior to the present date.
 The files are available in either NetCDF v.4 or GRIB2 file formats.
 This project uses the NetCDF file format.

 #### A Note on Data Structure

-DHS Surveys come in "Recode" files, which are used to standardize questions throughout different countries and phases.
+DHS come in "Recode" files, which are used to standardize questions throughout different countries and phases.
 If you are interested in using DHS data, I highly encourage you to read [this page](https://dhsprogram.com/data/Dataset-Types.cfm) about their data structure.

 After I downloaded the data, I renamed each folder so it was more intelligible.
 I used the country codes already in use by DHS.
 Additionally, I renamed the dataset names to the following: